jwadia/cart-api/README.md

 # cart-api - Shopify
-cart-api is a sample online marketplace api created for Shopify by Jehan Wadia.
+cart-api is a sample online marketplace API created for Shopify by Jehan Wadia.

 Sample Data Stored In Database: